Here is the first installment of a little section I have entitled, “Horror Happens.”

 I could not help but chuckle at the thought that the writer was unknowingly likening this instance of corporate evil to being gang-raped and humiliated by hillbillies, then seeking revenge by seducing them and murdering them in compromising sexual positions.

-Then again, the article is about the Recording Industry Association of America.
+Then again, the article

 I Spit on Your Grave